Malagel/MangaPrintingTool/README.md

 - Back cover: named "back.png"
 - Spine: named "spine.png"

 **IMPORTANT:** the ".png" part is relevant, the program won't convert them for you if it is in another format.
-No reason, just because I'm .png supremacist.
+No reason at all, just because I'm a png supremacist.

 After renaming, you would need to put everything inside the 'cover' folder, and then double click the 'script.exe' to get to the prompting: